natalia-buzkova/english-for-designers/05-storytelling/index.md

 In case you have secure attachment, you are safe and can simply enjoy the rest of the presentation! :)

-You may wonder what attachment style you have, so I will share a link to the online test, which, according to your anxiety and avoidance levels in relationships, generates your results.
+In case you wonder what attachment style you have fill out test B [here](https://www.web-research-design.net/cgi-bin/crq/crq.pl)

 Insecure styles include anxious, avoidant, and anxious-avoidant attachment.